Slow Cooker White Chicken Chili

 Ever since I made this Easy Slow Cooker Chicken Taco Soup recipe, I’m addicted to dump and go slow cooker dinners.
 For some slow cooker recipes it’s worth the extra step of browning meat on the stove, but it sure is nice when you can just throw everything into the crockpot, turn it on, and get on with your day!

 This easy Slow Cooker White Chicken Chili recipe is just that: an easy, dump and go slow cooker dinner.
 My family loves this healthy white chicken chili, and I bet yours will too!
+And for those days when you’re craving a classic red chili recipe, try this Slow Cooker Chili.

 I have a trick for making creamy white chicken chili without dairy… white beans!
 I use cannellini beans in this chili because they add creaminess, and they are good for you, too.